amitkumarjain4u2u/sambadc/README.md

 iii) Execute the script: ```./resara_v1.0.sh```

-Thats it, is Done now!!!!!
+Thats it, it is Done now!!!!!
 ===================
   Reboot the server and configure the domain controller by using researa GUI